 Once you’ve obtained the right qualifications and gained some experience as a chiropractor, you may wish to start working within your own practice.
 Those who enjoy not only improving people’s spinal mobility but also offering great customer service may wish to offer their services with a team behind them.
-If you’re planning on opening your own practice, there a few organizational steps to take to ensure that you open your new business with financial security.
+If you’re planning on going into business for yourself, there a few organizational steps to take to ensure that you open your new business with financial security.

 A budget and business plan

 It’s estimated that, within the first year of opening your doors to the public, your new chiropractic business will exceed $100,000 in running costs.
 If you’ve saved up plenty of funds to purchase a property and redesign the interior, you will still need to take into consideration your overheads and the day-to-day running of the clinic.
 The best way of doing this is to create a business plan.
 A business plan doesn’t need to be full of jargon – in fact, it should be completely comprehensible.
 It will allow you to keep track of your financial situation and monitor your goals as a business.
 When setting up as a business, your business plan should include the following: